JungleComputing/saga-implementation/doc/adaptors/JavaGat/README.txt

     The following Job attributes are not supported: TERMSIG.
   Namespace:
-    the SAGA namespace package is built on JavaGAT File, for which various adaptors are available: ssh, globus, sftp, to name a few.
+    the SAGA namespace package is built on JavaGAT File, for which various adaptors are available: ssh, globus, sftp, glite, to name a few.
     Links are not supported.
   File:
     the File methods modesE(), readE(), writeE(), sizeE() are not implemented.